craigsapp/densmore-teton-sioux/README.md

 Graphical notation for the data files can be viewed online at [Verovio Humdrum Viewer](http://verovio.humdrum.org/?file=folk/sioux&k=e&filter=autobeam).
-From this link you can navigate to other songs with the arrow buttons at the top of the linked page.
+From this link you can navigate between songs with the arrow buttons at the top of the linked page.
 Here is a view of song no. 46 in Verovio Humdrum Viewer:

 <img width="1318" alt="screen shot 2018-12-15 at 4 36 14 pm" src="https://user-images.githubusercontent.com/3487289/50047626-2b62f000-0087-11e9-8d70-c468af39d78b.png">